fourjuaneight/blog/content/posts/the-webs-own-worst-enemy-the-fallacy-of-googles-amp.md

 Thankfully, Google has dialed back on making AMP mandatory for "Top Stories," but the damage has been done.
 [And now we have Artifact, an AI-driven news app that promises to deliver a personalized news experience.](https://www.platformer.news/p/instagrams-co-founders-are-mounting) And everyone seems to love its ease of use, quality news feed, and additional channels for reaching an audience.
 But let's not get carried away.
 Artifact is still a walled garden, albeit a well-manicured one.
 It's not the open web.; it's another platform with its own rules and algorithms, and we've been down this road before.
 Remember, even Google's AMP started with a promise of faster, better mobile web experiences.

 Let's remember the lessons learned from AMP.
-Any platform that imposes proprietary formats —no matter how well-intentioned— risks upsetting this balance.
+Any platform that imposes proprietary formats—no matter how well-intentioned—risks upsetting this balance.